ManviGoel26/ComputerGraphicsAssignments/README.md

 # Computer Graphics Labs and Assignments
-Assignments and Labs for the course Computer Graphics (CSE333) IIIT Delhi Monsoon 22 under the guidance of Dr. Ojaswa Sharma.
+Assignments and Labs for the course Computer Graphics (CSE333) IIIT Delhi Monsoon 22

 ## Assignments
 ### 1. Shape Modelling.